Connect

 The practice of mindful eating is a lot like meditation.
 When you’re first starting out, it might be hard to remember or to keep your mind focused on the food you’re eating.
 Don’t beat yourself up when you catch yourself on your phone at breakfast.
 Like meditation, simply notice when you’re distracted and bring your attention back to your food.
 It might take time, but eventually it will get easier and mindful eating will become a habit.

-This is honestly just good advice that helps with anything and everything in life.
+Gratitude is honestly just a good practice that helps with anything and everything in life.

 Express gratitude for your food, for the pleasure it gives you, for the nourishment and energy it provides, and for the privilege it is to have it in the first place.
 It’s a lot harder to eat mindlessly when we’re truly grateful for each meal.
 Take a moment to slow down and express gratitude for your food before you eat, either silently or aloud, and you’ll be more likely to give your meal the attention it deserves.